blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ACHCE/ACHunterCE.md

 <hr>

-## Step 1: Installing & Launching AC Hunter CE
+## Step 1: Install & Launch AC Hunter CE
 This next section will walk through how to launch the **AC Hunter VM** using **VMware**.

 Start by opening **file explorer** and navigating to your downloads directory.